A budget-friendly recipe for Hawaiian tuna pasta salad.

 Create wrapped packages with a high-end look with cheap dollar store merchandise.

-Here's a unique idea for turning a plastic soda bottle into a gift box.
-These step-by-step instructions will help you upcycle an old plastic bottle into something special.
+Not sure what to do with your old soda bottles?
+Check out this unique idea for turning a plastic soda bottle into a gift box.
+Follow these step-by-step instructions to upcycle an old plastic bottle into something special.

 Involve the kids and get a healthy meal in before all the Halloween candy with this fun and spooktacular dinner menu

-Learn how to turn an empty Tide Pod detergent container (or similar container) into an adorable Halloween luminary using just a few simple, cheap supplies.
+Looking for a fun Halloween craft?
+Learn how to turn an empty Tide Pod detergent container (or similar container) into an adorable Halloween lantern using just a few simple, cheap supplies.

 Learn how to make a gory puking pumpkin with guacamole dip.
-And save the innards for other treats!
+Make sure to save the innards for other treats!